swarupmishal/Project-Management/README.md

-# Project Management of Investment Systems
+# Project Management for Investment Management Firms

 ## Predictive Analysis of Shares